How To Unlock Your Android Phone [December 2020]

 - Capital letters: If you’re using a passcode phrase, you might’ve forgotten to add in any capital letters to your text.
 Make sure you remember to place the capital letters correctly as well; we’ve all forgotten the correct word or letter to capitalize in passcodes like this.

-- Numbers: Sometimes you forget about the number you added on your passcode a couple days ago.
+- Numbers: Sometimes you forget about the number you added on your passcode a couple of days ago.
 If your passphrase spells out “WaterInJuly382,” you’ll want to make sure you remember to enter the “382” part of the password.
-Don’t be surprised if you accidentally forget to add the numbers onto your passcode.
+Don’t be surprised if you accidentally forget to add the numbers.
 It happens to the best of us.

 Find My Mobile (Samsung Devices Only)

-Are you using a Galaxy S9 or a Galaxy Note 8?
-You might be in luck: Samsung’s own Find My Mobile tool features an additional feature not offered by Google’s own Find My Device tool.
-Find My Mobile is similar to Find My Device or Find My Phone on iOS, but developed by Samsung specifically for their devices.
-For the most part, it does the same stuff you’d expect: Find My Mobile can locate your phone using GPS, make the device ring when you lose it in your couch cushions, and can even backup your data remotely using the web app offered by Samsung.
-More importantly, however, is the app’s ability to unlock your device from your computer even if you’ve forgotten the passcode for the device.
+Find My Mobile can locate your phone using GPS, make the device sound an alarm, and can even backup your data remotely using the web app offered by Samsung.
+More importantly, however, is the app’s ability to unlock your device from your computer even if you’ve forgotten the passcode.

-There’s a catch: if you haven’t set up your Samsung account on your Galaxy S-device, you won’t be able to do this.
-Like most of Samsung’s tools, you need a Samsung account to log into the site and to unlock your device.
-Assuming you have set up your Samsung account—and haven’t forgotten the passcode to that account—you should be able to unlock your device using the Find My Mobile web app here.
+There’s a catch—if you haven’t set up your Samsung Account on your Galaxy S-device, this will not work.
+Like most of Samsung’s tools, you need a Samsung account to log in to the site and to unlock your device.
+Assuming you have set up your Samsung account—and haven’t forgotten the password to that account—you should be able to unlock your device using the Find My Mobile web app here.
 All you need to do is sign in with your Samsung account, select the option to remotely unlock your device, and you’ll be all set to go.

 Last Resort: Resetting Your Device